piegope/doc/docs/en/kb/devolutions-server/how-to-articles/azure-portal-configuration-guide-microsoft-authentication.md

 * 1 Azure AD Web Application for the {{ en.DVLS }} Web application and the cache.
 ## Creation of azure ad applications and {{ en.DVLS }} microsoft configuration.
 1. Log in to your Microsoft Azure Portal using administrator credentials at [https://portal.azure.com](https://portal.azure.com)
-1. To simplify the configuration steps and to easily copy and paste all the required parameters, please have side by side the Azure Portal and the {{ en.DVLS }} web UI opened in ***Administration - Server Settings - Authentication - Microsoft Authentication***
+1. To simplify the configuration steps and to easily copy and paste all the required parameters, please have side by side the Azure Portal and the {{ en.DVLS }} web UI opened in ***Administration - Server Settings - Authentication - Microsoft Authentication***.
 1. Once logged in, go to ***Azure Active Directory - Properties***.
 3.1.
 Click on the ***Copy to clipboard*** button beside the ***Tenant ID*** property.
 ![!!KB4401.png](https://webdevolutions.azureedge.net/docs/en/kb/KB4401.png)